rudelm/rudelm.github.io/content/post/2018/09/28/prepare-your-mac-for-macos-mojave-10-14/prepare-your-mac-for-macos-mojave-10-14.md

 This version of macOS [will annoy you with warnings](https://9to5mac.com/2018/06/05/macos-mojave-32-bit-support/) about your apps being 32bit each time you start them.
 While you will still be able to execute 32bit apps in Mojave, I used the opportunity to get rid of a few 32bit apps.

 How do you check, which apps are still 32bit?
 You can verify this from the system information app.
-Click on your Apple symbol in the menu line and select "About this Mac&#8220;.
-Click on "System Report&#8220;.
+Click on your Apple symbol in the menu line and select &#8222;About this Mac".
+Click on &#8222;System Report".
 Check now Software/Applications.
-You can filter the list by "64-bit (Intel)&#8220;.
-Each app marked with "No&#8220; should produce the popup.
+You can filter the list by &#8222;64-bit (Intel)".
+Each app marked with &#8222;No" should produce the popup.

 In my case I had these apps replaced by either updates or different tools: